 Several of the multiformats have stable specs and stable implementations.
 We’re are working on the others.
 We prioritize their usage as soon as possible, as what they offer – protocol interoperability and future-proofing – has real-world consequences today.

 Towards that end, we are encouraging improvements to WIP protocols, and implementations of all.
 Please contribute to the projects on GitHub.

 Multiformats is the name for the organization, but it can also be used to refer to protocols; for instance, in the sentence “Use one of the multiformats”.
 Formats is interchangeable with protocols, here.
 We try to capitalize Multiformats when it refers to the organization, on GitHub.

 The Multiformats project began through the IPFS Project.
 It is used extensively in projects like

 The Multiformats Project is an Open Source software project.
 It is built by a large community of contributors.
-Please join us on Github or IRC to request features, file bugs, contribute code, improve documentation, and ask questions.
+Please join us on GitHub or Matrix to request features, file bugs, contribute code, improve documentation, and ask questions.
 We have a very open and welcoming community.